Yale-LILY/yale-lily.github.io/spider.md

                        <h2>What is Spider?</h2>
                     </div>
                     <p align="left">
+                    <div class="left"> <p style="color:red;">Feb.
+5th, 2024: We will no longer accept submissions for Spider 1.0 evaluations or update its leaderboard.
+Look forward to the release of Spider 2.0, a more realistic and challenging benchmark in the era of LLMs, expected this March.
+Stay tuned!</p>
-                    <div class="left">Spider is a large-scale <a href="https://medium.com/@tao.yu/spider-one-more-step-towards-natural-language-interfaces-to-databases-62298dc6df3c"><i>complex and cross-domain</i></a> semantic parsing and text-to-SQL dataset annotated by 11 Yale students.
+                      Spider is a large-scale <a href="https://medium.com/@tao.yu/spider-one-more-step-towards-natural-language-interfaces-to-databases-62298dc6df3c"><i>complex and cross-domain</i></a> semantic parsing and text-to-SQL dataset annotated by 11 Yale students.
                       The goal of the Spider challenge is to develop natural language interfaces to cross-domain databases.
                        It consists of 10,181 questions and 5,693 unique complex SQL queries on 200 databases with multiple tables covering 138 different domains.
                        In Spider 1.0, different complex SQL queries and databases appear in train and test sets.